TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 .. tip::

-    In real life you will often need similar functionality in some or even all Controllers, the previously mentioned access control is a good example.
+    In real life you will often need similar functionality in some or even all Controllers.
+The previously mentioned access control is a simple example.
 In our example extension we sourced it out to a *service* object.
 Another possibility is to create a basis Controller which extends the
     :php:`ActionController` of Extbase.
 Inside you
     implement the shared functionality.
-Then the concrete controllers with you Actions extend this Basis Controller again.
+Then the concrete controllers with your Actions extend this Basis Controller again.

 The Flow inside of a Controller is triggered from outside by TYPO3.
 For extensions which generate content for the frontend, this is usually done by a plugin, placed on the appropriate page.
-How to configure such a plugin you'll see in the following section:
+How to configure such a plugin you'll see in the following section.